pflanze/functional-perl/README.md

 ---

-# Functional programming on Perl
+# Functional programming in Perl

 This project aims to make it easier to reduce the number of places in Perl programs where side effects are being used, by providing